FO&O

-FO&O is a Swedish pop boy band made up of Oscar Enestad, Omar Rudberg and Felix Sandman.
-Originally established in October 2013 under the name the Fooo, the group changed its name to the Fooo Conspiracy in September 2014.
-Founding member Oscar "Olly" Molander left the group in November 2016, and the group changed its name for a third time in February 2017, to FO&O.
+FO&O (formerly The Fooo and The Fooo Conspiracy) was a Swedish pop boy band formed in Stockholm in 2013.
+The group consisted of Oscar Enestad, Omar Rudberg, Felix Sandman and Oscar "Olly" Molander (until his departure in 2016).

+In September 2017, the band announced an indefinite hiatus to focus on solo projects.

 Career

 2013–2015: Off the Grid

 In 2013, the band started out doing street performances in the streets of Stockholm while uploading the footage onto YouTube for their fans (called 'Foooers') to see.
 During 2013, the band made several television performances, at the gala Tillsammans för Världens Barn, and at the Idol 2013 finale in Globen.
 The band became known after Canadian singer Justin Bieber and his manager saw a video clip of the band on YouTube.
 Bieber's manager called the Fooo's management and asked if the band would want to become the opening act for Bieber's concert in Globen in April 2013 which the band accepted.
 The Fooo's first charting single was "Build a Girl", which reached number 41 on Sverigetopplistan, the official Swedish singles chart.
 The song also charted on Digilistanchart reaching number 3.
 The Fooo's first EP, the self-titled The Fooo, was released on 16 August 2013 by The Artist House.
 They won the Swedish Grammis award "Innovator of the Year".
 Their debut studio album Off the Grid topped the official Swedish Albums Chart in its first week of release on 2 April 2014.
 On 27 August 2014, they released their second extended play, Conspiration.
 The EP peaked at number 19 on the Swedish Albums Chart.
 They released their third extended play, Serenade in the United States on 30 October 2014.
 They released Coordinates as their fourth extended play on 7 January 2015.
 The EP peaked at number 33 on the Swedish Albums Chart.
 "Wild Hearts" was released as the lead single from the EP on 19 January 2015.
 They released the single "Run with Us" on 5 June 2015, followed by the single "Jimi Hendrix" on 4 December 2015.